 Or Application Form to be returned to Student Services

-This course leads to qualified teacher status in the Further Education and Skills sector.
-It is a level 5 qualification and is designed for those who intend to take on a full teaching role, having responsibility for students throughout the learning process and engaging in teaching at a range of academic levels within their subject specialism.
+This course is a level 5 qualification and is designed for those who intend to take on a full teaching role, having responsibility for students throughout the learning process and engaging in teaching at a range of academic levels within their subject specialism.

 There are 6 units across 2 stages.
-Stage one runs from September to January and stage 2 from January to June.
+Stage One runs from September to January and Stage Two from January to June.
 The modules are as follows:

 - Preparation for Education and Training (Level 4)